Same-sex marriages (SSM) & civil unions in Michigan.

 It is worth noting that support for same-sex marriages has been increasing nationally by about one to two percentage points per year since 2004.
-If the plebiscite were held today, there is little doubt but that it would fail.
+If the Michigan constitutional amendment plebiscite were held today, there is little doubt but that it would fail.

 On JUL-01, Judge Friedman dismissed a motion requested by the State to dismiss the case, saying that the couple was "entitled to their day in court and they shall have it."
 Michigan Attorney General, Bill Schuette, reacted negatively to Judge Friedman's decision, saying:

-"We are disappointed in Judge Friedman’s decision, but we look forward to aggressively defending Michigan’s constitution."
+"We are disappointed in Judge Friedman’s decision [to hear the case], but we look forward to aggressively defending Michigan’s constitution."

 Kenneth Mogill, one of the couple's lawyers, said:

-"This was clearly the correct decision, and we look forward to taking the next steps to establish April and Jayne’s right to marry and adopt each other’s children."
+"This was clearly the correct decision, and we look forward to taking the next steps to establish April and Jayne’s right to marry [in Michigan] and adopt each other’s children."